 M L Y Gallery - Art For CHANGE is a nature inspired, eco-conscious art and design gallery in the exclusive Malibu Lumber Yard Center.

-It is dedicated to people, diversified art mediums and the environment, facilitating change by bringing attention to a variety of social and environmental issues through the power of the ARTS.
+It is dedicated to people, diversified art mediums and the environment, facilitating change by bringing attention to environmental issues through the power of the ARTS.

-MLY Gallery shares this passion with both celebrated and emerging environmental artists, architects & visionaries who use their work as a tool to inspire earth's conservation and the betterment of the human condition.
+MLY Gallery shares this passion with celebrated and emerging artists, architects & visionaries who use their work as a tool to inspire earth's conservation and the betterment of the human condition.

-Please look around the website, videos, slideshows, Exhibition Gallery & Events - current past and upcoming, there is much more to come!
+Please look around the website, videos, slideshows, Exhibition Gallery & Events- There is much more to come in 2014.

 Please contact the Gallery for further information about gallery rental & productions.